This company needs workers so badly it's putting them through drug rehab

 No one currently applying for work at Belden would agree to speak with CNN, and some are still being evaluated.
 So it will take a few months to see if the model works.
 But Belden's management has high hopes — and so do its staff. whom the company informed in an all-hands meeting as the experiment was about to begin.

-Louis Hubble, who has worked at Belden for 35 years, lost his sister to a drug overdose and has had to fire people for drug use.
+Louis Hubble, who has worked at Belden for 35 years, lost his sister to a drug overdose and has seen people fired for drug use.
 "When they first told us about it, I was about ready to jump up and cheer," he said.
 "I think a lot of what will help is that sense of hope.
 As long as they have that as a motivation, that helps drive their wanting to get better."

 Will it work?